DamBasement/wifi-warroom/README.md

 for wireless exploitation — WEP, WPA2-PSK, WPA2-Enterprise.

 Everything is terminal-first and SSH-safe.
 No screenshots.
 No GUIs.
-Just command-line offense.
+Just command-line.

 ---